arphost-com/openvpnas-whmcs/README.md

 ### OpenVPN Access Server
 - OpenVPN Access Server (OpenVPN-AS) reachable from the WHMCS server
 - Admin/API user credentials for authentication to OpenVPN-AS
+- SSH access to the OpenVPN-AS host (Docker or direct install)

 ---